jaggugithub/infra/README.md

 # infra
-This infra repo for sample deployment
+This infra repo is for sample deployment